meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 About 40% of people have low-normal &ldquo;serum B12&rdquo; (vitamin B12 in the blood).
 Understand that serum B12 is one of the last markers to fall out of normal range, so if it is beginning to drop from normal, you&rsquo;re almost definitely deficient.

-This vitamin is a common supplement for vegans because it is *only* found in animals, though there is some in tempeh.
+This vitamin is a common supplement for vegans because it is *only* found in animals, with a honorable exception for tempeh.

 Interesting because you can even observe many omnivores being deficient, giving us a guideline to how much meat is enough.